Pistachio Raspberry Macarons

 Instructions

-- In the small sauce pan, cook raspberry puree over medium heat until it reaches 40C (104F).
+- In the small saucepan, cook raspberry puree over medium heat until it reaches 40oC (104Fo).

-- Mix sugar and pectin NH and add in into raspberry puree.
+- Mix sugar and pectin NH and add to raspberry puree.

-- Cook for 2 minutes, mixing with the whisk all the time.
+- Bring to a boil and boil for 30 seconds, mixing with the whisk all the time.

-- Remove from the heat and add pinch of citric acid.
+- Remove from the heat and add a pinch of citric acid.
 Mix well with the whisk.

-- Transfer into flat surface and cover with the plastic wrap "to contact".
+- Transfer confit to a flat surface and cover with the plastic wrap "to contact".
 Once cooled to room temperature, refrigerate until use.

-- Melt the chocolate in the microwave or using double boiler.
+- Melt the chocolate in the microwave or using a double boiler.

 - In a small saucepan bring heavy whipping cream to simmer.
 Do not boil!